txjmp/smartsheet/README.md

 # Smartsheet Go Mini-SDK

-Status as of 11/25/2020 > Passing All Tests in sheetinfo_test, row_test.
-Will be adding more tests.
+Status as of 11/27/2020 > Passing All Tests in sheetinfo_test, row_test, smartsheet_test

 Tools for interacting with the Smartsheet API using the Go language.